$\kappa$-Minkowski as tangent space I: quantum partition of unity: A quantum analogue of a trivial tangent bundle

 with of course any $e_\mu(x)$ acting as a derivation of $\mathcal{C^\infty(M)}$, so that one can actually write $\Gamma(\mathcal{M})=\Der(\mathcal{C^\infty(M)})$.
 By using standard duality, \eqref{eq:triv_tangent_space} translates into

 where $\Omega^1(\mathcal{M})$ denotes as usual the space of 1-forms on $\mathcal{M}$.

 \paragraph{} In order to extend the above framework to a noncommutative setting, it is convenient to start from the notion of vector field acting on $\mathcal{C^\infty(M)}$.
-We choose as noncommutative analogue of this latter the notion of derivation of $\mathcal{A}$, an associative ${}^*$-algebra which replaces the algebra of functions on $\mathcal{M}$.
+As noncommutative analogue of this object, we choose the notion of derivation of $\mathcal{A}$, noted $\Der(\mathcal{A})$.
 This is known to be a natural choice.

-Having in mind future application to gauge theories on quantum spaces, it is tempting to replace the factor $\Mink$ in \eqref{eq:triv_tangent_space} and \eqref{eq:triv_vector_fileds_sim} by the $\kappa$-Minkowski space $\kM$, which will now play, roughly speaking, the role of ``noncommutative (quantum)'' tangent space.
-In this respect, the algebra $\mathcal{A}$ introduced above will play the role of a ``noncommutative (quantum)'' base space, provided a suitable action of a set of elements of $\kM$ as derivation of $\mathcal{A}$ can be defined.
+Having in mind future application to gauge theories on quantum spaces, it is tempting to replace the factor $\Mink$ in \eqref{eq:triv_tangent_space} and \eqref{eq:triv_vector_fileds_sim} by the $\kappa$-Minkowski space $\kM$, which now plays, roughly speaking, the role of ``noncommutative (quantum)'' tangent space.
+In this respect, the algebra $\mathcal{A}$ introduced above plays the role of a ``noncommutative (quantum)'' base space, provided a suitable action of a set of elements of $\kM$ as derivation of $\mathcal{A}$ can be defined.